Docs·2ac88ac·Updated Apr 9, 2026·48 ADRs

 Negative / Risks

-• Completion rate starts at 0 for new providers — cold start problem
+• Completion rate starts at 0 for new providers — cold start produces trust_score = 0 until first match completes

-• Phase 1 response_rate not yet tracked (defaults to 0); Phase 2 will wire match response events
+• response_rate not yet tracked (defaults to 0); wiring match response events is deferred to post-arc

-• Provider could game stars by self-reviewing through alt accounts (mitigated by match_id verification in Phase 2)
+• Provider could game stars by self-reviewing through alt accounts; mitigated by UNIQUE (match_id, reviewer_id) requiring a real completed match to review